sidebar hamburger menu

 This is a special operation mode where Imunify360 consumes less CPU and RAM.
 It is intended for servers with limited resources.

-This mode disables WebShield switching off GrayList and Captcha.
+This mode disables WebShield switching off GrayList and Anti-bot Challenge.

 Low Resource Usage mode also enables the Minimized Modsec Ruleset option that disables Imunify WAF rules with a high memory footprint, leaving critical rulesets enabled.